 Since the operator $\left[ \mathcal{L}(\mu + \mu h)- \mathcal{L}(\mu) \right ] = \rmi \mu h n$ is bounded from $\mathfrak{H}_{\gamma,n}$ back to this same space, the above expression then shows that $\mathcal{L}^{-1}_\mu$ is continuous with respect $\mu$.
 At the same time, the above equality shows that the derivative of $\mathcal{L}^{-1}(\mu)$ with respect $\mu$ is an operator from $\mathfrak{H}_{\gamma,n}$ back to $\mathfrak{H}_{\gamma,n}$, which is also of the form $ - \mathcal{L}^{-1}(\mu) \rmi \mu n \mathcal{L}^{-1}(\mu)$.
 Because this last operator is the composition of maps that depend continuously on $\mu$, it is itself also continuous with respect to this parameter. \end{proof}

-We finish this section with a few comments regarding the existence of spiral waves.
-Recall that $\mu$ is a free parameter that determines the speed of a rotating solution through the relation $c = c^* + \mu = \omega/n_0 + \mu$.
-In this section we showed that for all sufficient small nonzero $\mu$, there exists solutions, $w$, to the normal form \eqref{e:cgl}.
-However, we point out that not all values of $\mu$ will give rise to solutions that correspond to spiral waves.

-To obtain a spiral wave solution one can view the above normal form as an eigenvalue problem, where one needs to find the solution $w$ at the same time as the corresponding value of the speed $\mu$.
-A similar situation is encountered when showing the existence of target patterns in oscillatory media when an impurity is present.
-There, the frequency of the waves that emanate from the defect plays the role of the eigenvalue.
+We finish this section with some comments.
+While the constants $\lambda$ and $a$ appearing in the normal form \eqref{e:cgl2} have specific expressions that can be obtained using a multiple-scale analysis (see Section \ref{s:example} below), the value of $\mu$ remains an unknown that needs to be determined when solving this equation.
+As a result, showing existence of specific solutions becomes a nonlinear eigenvalue problem, where the form of the solution, $w$, has to be determined at the same time as the value of the parameter $\mu$.
+A similar problem is encountered when showing the existence of target patterns in oscillatory media when an impurity is present.
+There, the frequency of the waves that emanate from the impurity is not known a priori, and like $\mu$ here, it is a parameter that needs to be determined and thus plays the role of the eigenvalue.